Convex-Dev/design/docs/cad/011_errors/README.md

 Every expression MUST do one of three things:
 - Succeed with a valid CVM value as the `*result*`.
 - Fail with an error as described in ths CAD.
-- Never complete due to an exceptional exit, e.g. because of a nested CVM `return` function.
+- Perform an exceptional exit, e.g. because of a nested CVM `return` function.
+In these cases, control is always returned to some higher level expression.

 ### Error Codes

 All errors are defined to have a non-nil error code that describes the general nature of the error.
 The error code SHOULD provide information regarding the type or cause of the error, in a way that may be interpreted appropriately by clients.

-Error codes SHOULD be upper case keywords (e.g. `:ASSERT`) by convention, though this is not enforced by the CVM and alternative CVM types MAY be used.
+Error codes SHOULD be upper case keywords (e.g. `:ASSERT`) by convention.
+The CVM itself MUST follow this convention, though this is not enforced in user code and alternative CVM types MAY be used.

 ### Error Messages